ezolenko/rollup-plugin-typescript2/README.md

 }
 ```

 The plugin inherits all compiler options and file lists from your `tsconfig.json` file.
-If your tsconfig has another name or another relative path from the root directory, see `tsconfig` and `tsconfigOverride` options below.
+If your tsconfig has another name or another relative path from the root directory, see `tsconfigDefaults`, `tsconfig` and `tsconfigOverride` options below.
 This also allows for passing in different tsconfig files depending on your build target.

 The following compiler options are forced though: